 Monday, December 15, 2008

-A bit outdated, it's been a year since I read it.
-I was very impressed though.
-This is THE most romantic novel I've ever read, that appealed to me the most.
+I was so impressed with this story!
+Easily THE most romantic novel I've ever read, that appealed to me the most.
 It was the bestseller of 1900.
 You already knew I was out of date, right?

-Just came across this cover.
-This isn't the view I've got pictured at all.
-The first time the two characters meet each other, she's an aristocrat disguised as a puritan maiden, and the hero, though also noble, has on buckskins: after he meets her, he is impressed enough to stop and scrape the mud off his boots with his knife.
+Just happened across this cover.
+I don't necessarily like it, it's not what I had imagined at all.
+The first time the two characters meet each other, she's an aristocrat disguised as a puritan maiden, and the hero, though also a nobleman, is wearing buckskins: after he meets her, he is impressed enough to stop and scrape the mud off his boots with his knife.

 It's all dramatic gestures and reading between the lines, and pirates and Indians and thrilling escapes.
 Did you know about the Indian uprising against Jamestown, in which a quarter of all the whites in America were slaughtered?